-The person who performed the ceremony needs to complete the marriage license and either mail it in or return it to the City:
+The person who performed the ceremony needs to complete the marriage license and mail it to the City:

 You can’t apply for a marriage license until at least one day after the divorce is final.
 In Massachusetts, a divorce is not considered final until after 90 days.

 Check your divorce decree for the exact date your divorce is final.
 If you're a resident of Massachusetts and recently got divorced outside of the state, please contact us at 617-635-4175.

 If you want to file a domestic partnership, or end a domestic partnership, you need to contact the City Clerk's Office.